 In 2009 Swedish retailer Ikea upset many in the design world when it switched the typeface in its print catalogue from Futura to Verdana, out of a desire to homogenise its brand identity across all media.
 The internet tail now seemed to be wagging the print dog.

-Just one year later Google changed the world of web design forever when it launched a range of 19 fonts that its servers would render on-screen without them needing to be present on the user’s system.
-“Google has a knack of being able to bring new technologies into the spotlight, so there’s no doubt we’re going to see a much ‘font-ier’ web over the next 12 months,” said Alex Walker soon after the launch.
+Just one year later Google changed the world of web design forever when it launched a range of 19 fonts that its servers would render on‐screen without them needing to be present on the user’s system or hosted by the website itself.
+“Google has a knack of being able to bring new technologies into the spotlight, so there’s no doubt we’re going to see a much ‘font‐ier’ web over the next 12 months,” said Alex Walker soon after the launch.
 That turned out to be an understatement.

 Strictly, a font is a specific variant (e.g. italic bold) of a typeface.
 But the two terms are widely used interchangeably nowadays.